TheCryptoFarm/toolkit/README.md

 # The Toolkit
-A toolkit of features and functions for interacting with smart contracts
+toolkit of features and functions for interacting with smart contracts